 Wages shall be agreed upon with the employers prior to the approval of Wage Subsidy.
-Education and Training will pay a maximum of 75% of the wages up to $13.00/hour
+Education and Training will pay a maximum of 75% of the wages up to $16.00/hour

 Generally, Education and Training will only subsidize 50% of the negotiated employment duration.
 Twelve (12) weeks is the maximum employment duration allowed.
 Education and Training will not pay the twelve (12 weeks) consecutively.
 The Employer and Education and Training will agree upon a payment schedule.
 Employers cannot hire immediate family.

-Aboriginal and Non-Aboriginal businesses or organizations are eligible applicants.
-The employee; however, must be an aboriginal person and must not already be an employee of the employer applying for wage subsidy.
+Aboriginal Indigenous and Non-Indigenous Non-Aboriginal businesses or organizations are eligible applicants.
+The employee; however, must be an aboriginal Indigenous person and must not already be an employee of the employer applying for wage subsidy.

 - Wages agreements must be agreed upon with the employer prior to the approval of the wage subsidy